wabiloo/vscode-m3u8-language/README.md

 Start your browser with the remote debugging port enabled, which usually involves executing it with the command line argument `--remote-debugging-port=9222`.
 If the extension can't detect it, it will offer to (re)start your browser with the correct argument.

+You can configure the path to your Chrome/Chromium/Edge executable and the profile directory to use in the extension settings:
+* `m3u8.chrome.executablePath`: Set this to the path of your browser executable if it's not in the default location or not automatically detected.
+* `m3u8.chrome.profileDirectory`: Set this to use a specific browser profile.
+Chrome typically stores profiles in directories named 'Default' or 'Profile X' (where X is a number like 1, 2, etc.).
+Common values are:
+  * `Default` - For the default profile
+  * `Profile 1`, `Profile 2`, etc. - For additional profiles

+By using a specific profile, you can work with multiple browser instances simultaneously, with only one having the remote debugging port enabled.
+This ensures that you don't need to restart the browser when switching just to use the Network Inspector.
+I would recommend having a specific profile used for this purpose, and then using the default profile for normal browsing.

+When a browser instance is launched by the extension, it will open a new tab with a web player page.
+By default, this is the HLS.js demo page, but you can configure a different URL in the settings (`m3u8.chrome.defaultPlayerUrl`).

 ## Extension Settings